INFORMATION AT YOUR FINGERTIPS

 The Civil Rights Act of 1991 includes provisions meant to reduce illegal discrimination in employment decisions.
 Enacted November 21, 1991, the new law applies to all employers who have 15 or more employees in each of 20 or more calendar weeks per year.

-Covered employers must grant an eligible employee up to a total of 12 workweeks of unpaid leave during any 12-month period for one or more of the acceptable reasons.
+According to the Family and Medical Leave Act (FMLA) of 1993, covered employers must grant an eligible employee up to a total of 12 workweeks of unpaid leave during any 12-month period for one or more of the acceptable reasons.

 The NO FEAR Act requires that Federal agencies be accountable for violations of anti-discrimination and whistleblower protection laws.
 This Act also requires that each Federal agency post quarterly on its public Web site certain statistical data relating to Federal sector equal employment opportunity complaints filed with such agency.